 Sticks ‘N’ Sushi Greenwich is a lot like eating high grade cuisine in an Ikea showroom, and we mean that in the best possible way.
 With their love of fish, design and minimalist philosophies, Scandinavian and Japanese cultures have a lot in common – and for brothers Jens and Kim Rahbek it’s even more accurate, for they share half Japanese/half Danish ancestry.
 Putting that to work, they created Sticks ‘N’ Sushi, which offers up top notch sushi and yakitori in a thoroughly Scandinavian setting.

-The exposed bulbs, light wood, and open skylight here create a deconstructed log cabin feel, which is a perfectly understated backdrop for the food that will arrive on your plate.
+The exposed bulbs, light wood, and open skylight in their Greenwich restaurant create a deconstructed log cabin feel, which is a perfectly understated backdrop for the food that will arrive on your plate.
 The sushi menu has everything you’d want, but the sticks section is where things really take off, including goat’s cheese with dried ham, chicken & squid sausage, duck heart, and scallops with bacon.
 There’s plenty of sake too.
 Kanpai – or should we say, skål.
-READ MORE.

 Details: 1 Nelson Road, Greenwich Peninsula, London SE10 9JB

-Industrial vibes alongside pink velvet upholstery and concrete walls give Grind a modern, but welcoming, feel.
-As the name suggests, coffee is the mainstay here, and where it all began back in Shoreditch – but so good were their cups o’ joe that they’ve expanded their plot to include breakfast, cocktails, and all-day food.
-The food itself is fairly commonplace for this sort of establishment, there’s smashed avo, bruschetta to share, salt and pepper squid; whilst the mains include flat iron steak, sea bream with samphire, and pappardelle bolognese.
-The breakfast menu is right on the money though (with eggs many different ways), and the cocktails cover all the classics but have a unique range of coffee based tipples, including an Espresso Old Fashioned and their Hot Flat White Russian.
+Industrial styling alongside pink velvet upholstery and concrete walls gives this Greenwich restaurant a modern, but welcoming, feel.
+As the name suggests, coffee is the mainstay here, but Grind has expanded its plot to include breakfast, cocktails, and all-day food.
+The menu’s fairly commonplace for this sort of establishment; there’s smashed avo, bruschetta to share, salt and pepper squid; whilst the mains include flat iron steak, sea bream with samphire, and pappardelle bolognese.
+The breakfast menu is right on the money though (with eggs many different ways), and the cocktails cover all the classics but also include a unique range of coffee based tipples, including an Espresso Old Fashioned and their Hot Flat White Russian.